-Students who have previously enrolled and earned credit towards Pre-Calculus II, are not awarded another mathematics credit for taking Trigonometry/Advanced Algebra.

-Prerequisite: Algebra II or Geometry with a minimum GPA of 3.0 Location: SHS
+Students who have previously enrolled and earned credit towards Pre-Calculus II, are not awardedanother mathematics credit for taking Trigonometry/Advanced Algebra.Prerequisite: Algebra II or Geometry with a minimum GPA of 3.0Location: SHS

-Pre-Calculus I DC SCED Code: 02104 Grade Level: 10th -12th Credit: 0.5
+Pre-Calculus I DE SCED Code: 02104 Grade Level: 10th -12th Credit: 0.5

 This is the first half of a two-part course in Precalculus.
-To enroll in this course, students would have successfully completed Algebra II H and Geometry H with a minimum GPA of 3.0.
+To enroll in this course, students would have successfully completed Algebra II and Geometry with a minimum GPA of 3.0.
 Students enrolled in this course follow Virginia State SOLs for Mathematical Analysis and fulfills the requirements for Math 163 Paul D. Camp Community College for 3 college credits.
 This course is designed to extend students' knowledge of function characteristics and to introduce a more intensive mode of mathematical reasoning.
 Topics covered in this course will include college algebra, algebraic, exponential, and logarithmic functions, matrices, parametric equations, and sequences and series.
 Mathematical communication, reasoning, problem solving, critical thinking, and multiple representations are emphasized throughout the course.

 This course is part of the Dual Credit program with Paul.
 D. Camp Community College.
-There are tuition fees associated with this course which must be made payable to Southampton county Public Schools.
-For more information, please contact the school counselor.

-Prerequisite: Algebra II H and Geometry H with a minimum GPA of 3.0 Location: SHS
+There aretuition fees associated with this course which must be made payable to Southampton county PublicSchools.
+For more information, please contact the school counselor.Prerequisite: Algebra II and Geometry with a minimum GPA of 3.0Location: SHS

-Pre-Calculus II DC SCED Code: 02110 Grade Level: 10th -12th Credit: 1/2
+Pre-Calculus II DE SCED Code: 02110

+Grade Level: 10th -12th Credit: 0.5

 This is the second half of a two-part course in Pre-Calculus.
-To enroll in this course students would have successfully completed Pre-Calculus I DC, Algebra II H and Geometry H with a minimum GPA of 3.0.
+To enroll in this course students would have successfully completed Pre-Calculus I DE, Algebra II and Geometry with a minimum GPA of 3.0.
 Students enrolled in this course follow Virginia State SOLs for Mathematical Analysis and fulfill the requirements for Math 164 from Paul D. Camp Community College for 3 college credits.
-This course is designed to extend students' knowledge of previously covered Pre-Calculus material while taking a deeper dive into Pre-Calculus and beyond in the exploration of concepts polynomial exponential, logarithmic and rational functions, theory of equations, and sequences and series, conic sections, limits, mathematical induction, and the Binomial Theorem.
+This course is designed to extend students' knowledge of previously covered Pre-Calculus material while taking a deeper dive into Pre-Calculus and beyond in the exploration of concepts , including polynomial, exponential, logarithmic and rational functions, theory of equations, and sequences and series, conic sections, limits, mathematical induction, and the Binomial Theorem.
 Trigonometry topics include triangular and circular definitions of the trigonometric functions, establishing identities, special angle formulas, Law of Sines, Law of Cosines, and solutions of trigonometric equations.
 Constructing, interpreting, and using graphs of the various function families are stressed throughout the course of study.
 Students are encouraged to explore fundamental applications of the topics studied with the use of graphing calculators.